nildofurtado/piorfilme/README.md

 # Golden-Raspberry-Awards

-API RESTful Leitura da lista de indicados e vencedores da categoria Pior Filme do Golden Raspberry Awards
+RESTful API Reading the list of nominees and winners in the Worst Picture category of the Golden Raspberry Awards

 ## Installation